“Three Rules of Work: Out of clutter find simplicity; From discord find harmony; In the middle of difficulty lies opportunity.”

 Let me share 12 habits that I've discovered over the years that help me to do just that.

 - Prepare your day the evening before.
 Pack your bag or suitcase.
 Pack the leftovers from your dinner in a container and put it in the fridge.
-Put your keys, wallet etc. in a place where you can easily find them as you head out in the morning.
+Put your keys, wallet etc. in a place where you can easily find them as you head out.
 This preparation will help you to have a less stressful morning.

 - Be 5-10 minutes early for appointments.
 This will make your time of travel during the day into a time of relaxation and recharging.
 Instead of a time of stress and anxiety.
 Plus, people tend to like when other people are on time.